• Skip to primary navigation

 Watch the video tutorial on how to make this Crochet Leafy Lace Prayer Shawl Chemo Wrap.

 Row by row charts will help you along.
 The instructions will help you make this wrap.
+There is also a Left Handed Version video tutorial for the Leafy Lace Wrap.

 One more thing about the Leafy Lace Stitch.